 The Tax Agency automatically transfers the Population Register information to authorities such as:

 - The Swedish National Board of Student Aid - Centrala studiestödsnämnden

 - The Swedish Transport Agency - Transportstyrelsen

 - The Swedish Pensions Agency – Pensionsmyndigheten and others.

-Some professions are regulated according to Swedish law, which means that it is necessary to have specific certification or authorization to be able work in that profession.
-In this case, you must contact the authority that is responsible for that regulated profession to obtain an authorization.
+Some professions are regulated according to Swedish law, which means that it is necessary to have specific certification or authorisation to be able work in that profession.
+In this case, you must contact the authority that is responsible for that regulated profession to obtain an authorisation.
 For example, you should contact the Swedish National Agency for Education (Skolverket) for teacher certification or the National Board of Health and Welfare (Socialstyrelsen) if you have a medical or nursing diploma.

 A list of regulated professions is available here.